 As a result of this work we have had our achievements verified by the Healthy Schools Team in Nottingham and now have ‘Healthy Lifestyles’ added to our Health and Well being Improvement Model plaque.

-Most recently we are proud to announce that the work we have been undertaking to give pupils a voice has been recognised and verified.
+We are also proud to announce that the work we have been undertaking to give pupils a voice has been recognised and verified.
 We have achieved the healthy schools standard in the area of ‘Participation’.
+The School Council (Voice of Milford) continues to be active in school and grows stronger every year.

 To achieve this award, every child in school from Foundation classes to Year 6 has been involved as they all have a role or responsibility in school.
 Some examples of this are